jfbu/texdimens/texdimens/README.md

 match from below or from above but one does not know if the approximation from the other direction is better or worst.

-In a sense, this macro divides `<dimen1>` by `<dimen2>` but please continue reading this documentation for relevant information on how TeX handles dimensions.
+In a sense, this macro divides `<dimen1>` by `<dimen2>`, but check the macro documentation for some details.
+Also, please continue reading this documentation for relevant information on how TeX handles dimensions.

 ## Quick review of basics: TeX points and scaled points